arober19/Cancellation-Page-A-B-Testing-Analysis/README.md

 ### Question 3: Is a user that must call-in to cancel more likely to generate more revenues?

 Looking at the revenue in an equivalent manner, this time the transaction data was grouped together by sample id however this time a summation of the transaction amounts were taken.
-After this it was merge into the sample data table.
+After this it was merged into the sample data table.
 The revenue per user rate was calculated as well as the std deviation and std error:

 test_group	|  revenue_rate  | 	std_deviation	  |  std_error
 ---  |    ---   |   ---    |    ---    |